Jerry Gaetz

 Stanley Jerome Gaetz (April 25, 1914 – April 9, 1964) was an American railroader and politician from North Dakota.
 A member of the Republican Party, Gaetz served in the North Dakota Senate in 1964 and was mayor of the town of Rugby from 1958 until 1962.
 Gaetz briefly ran for lieutenant governor in 1964.

 Gaetz died on April 9, 1964, after giving a speech in support of Barry Goldwater at the state party convention.
-His son Don Gaetz later served as the president of the Florida Senate from 2012 until 2014, while his grandson Matt Gaetz has served as a U.S. representative since 2017.
+His son Don Gaetz later served as the president of the Florida Senate from 2012 until 2014, while his grandson Matt Gaetz served as a U.S. representative from 2017 until 2024.

 Biography

 Early life, education, and career

 Stanley Jerome Gaetz was born on April 25, 1914, in Grand Forks, North Dakota.
 Gaetz attended Grand Forks Central High School and Minot High School, and he graduated from the North Dakota State College of Science in 1938.
+He later attended the University of Oklahoma, where he was a member of the Sigma Chi fraternity.

 Gaetz later became an employee of the Great Northern Railway.
 On August 27, 1942, Gaetz enlisted in the United States Army, becoming a first lieutenant in the 14th Traffic Regulation Group.
 During World War II, Gaetz was the trainmaster of the White Pass and Yukon Route, a railway line between Whitehorse and Skagway that had been taken over by the army during the war.
 Gaetz was discharged from the army on February 3, 1946.

 Following the war, Gaetz returned to Great Northern, where he served as a district roadmaster for the town of Rugby.
 In this position, Gaetz guaranteed the ability for Native American laborers to settle in Rugby.
 Gaetz also became a horse breeder, selling Morgan horses in 1953.